AnnaShliapkina/Ukraine_under_attack/visualization/README.md

 ## Usage

-### Basic Map with Markers

-This map shows the first 10 events with markers.
-Each marker includes a popup displaying the `sub_event_type`.
-The map is saved as [charts/map.html](charts/map.html).

 ### Map with Fatalities

 This map visualizes locations with fatalities using scaled markers based on the number of fatalities.
-The map is saved as [charts/fatalities_map.html](charts/fatalities_map.html).
+The map is saved as [fatalities_map.html](https://annashliapkina.github.io/Ukraine_under_attack/charts/fatalities_map.html).

 ### Animated Map of Monthly Fatalities

 This map shows the temporal distribution of fatalities using an animated timeline.
-The map is saved as [charts/monthly_fatalities_animation.html](charts/monthly_fatalities_animation.html).
+The map is saved as [monthly_fatalities_animation.html](https://annashliapkina.github.io/Ukraine_under_attack/charts/monthly_fatalities_animation.html).

 ### Event Type Map

 This map displays different types of events with colored markers.
 The legend explains the color coding.
-The map is saved as [charts/events_map.html](charts/events_map.html).
+The map is saved as [charts/events_map.html](https://annashliapkina.github.io/Ukraine_under_attack/charts/events_map.html).

 ### Heatmap

 This heatmap shows the density of events across different locations.
-The map is saved as [charts/heatmap.html](charts/heatmap.html).
+The map is saved as [heatmap.html](https://annashliapkina.github.io/Ukraine_under_attack/charts/heatmap.html).